 - decreased sex drive

-If you’re taking a high dose, or you take antidepressants for a long time, you may have to taper off when you’re ready to stop.
+If you’re taking a high dose or take antidepressants for a long time, you may have to taper off when you’re ready to stop.
 Stopping suddenly can increase side effects.

 Hormone therapy may be an option if your estrogen levels are down.
 Side effects of hormone therapy may include: